 - Work evenings, weekends and overtime during peak demand.

-A stubborn falsehood about HVAC is that it’s a blue-collar career.
-It requires a specific skill set, specialized education and periodic recertification.
+A common misconception about learning HVAC is that it’s a blue-collar career.
+In truth, you'll need distinct skills, specialized education and continuous recertification.

-It’s a smart career if you would like to:
+It’s an excellent first career if you prefer to:

 - Avoid a lot of student debt.